mialkin/docs/software design/design patterns/proxy.md

 # Proxy

-The **proxy** is a creational software design pattern that provides a surrogate or placeholder for another object to control access to it.
+The **Proxy** is a creational software design pattern that provides a surrogate or placeholder for another object to control access to it.

 ## Applicability